oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 ## Task 1: Load an embedding model into the database

-This task will involved identifying and loading an ONNX model into the database.
+This task will involve identifying and loading an ONNX model into the database.
 The pre-built all\_MiniLM\_L12\_v2 will be used as described in the "About Vector Embedding" section above.

 1. Let's verify that the all\_MiniLM\_L12\_v2 embedding model is not currently loaded:
     ```